MahmoudAhmed294/Pokemon-app/README.md

 - View a list of Pokemon with search functionality
 - Click on a Pokemon to view detailed information
-- Add/remove Pokemon to/from favorites
-- Persistent storage of favorites using localStorage
-- Responsive design for mobile and desktop

 ## Tech Stack